-HTTP Header Lookup tool allows you to check the HTTP headers that the web server returns when requesting a URL.
-It can show the HTTP status code, web server information, content type, content encoding, and other useful information.
+Checking the HTTP headers that the web server returns when requesting a URL.
+Showing the HTTP status code, web server information, content type, content-encoding, and other useful information.

 The common HTTP status code:

 - 200 OK:The request was successful, and the response includes the requested content.